- Brand name

 If your next dose is due within 12 hours, skip the dose you missed and take the next dose when you are meant to.

 Otherwise, take it as soon as you remember, and then go back to taking your medicine as you would normally.

 Do not take a double dose to make up for the dose that you missed.

 If you have trouble remembering to take your medicine, ask your pharmacist for some hints.

 If you take too much (overdose)

-Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26 in Australia or 0800 764 766 in New Zealand) for advice, or go to the Accident and Emergency department at the nearest hospital, if you think that you or anyone else may have taken too many XIFAXAN tablets.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to the Accident and Emergency department at the nearest hospital, if you think that you or anyone else may have taken too many XIFAXAN tablets.
 Do this even if there are no signs of discomfort or poisoning.

 While you are using XIFAXAN tablets

 Things you must do

 Tell any other doctors, dentists, and pharmacists who treat you that you are taking this medicine.